miles-crighton/fcc-microservices/README.md

 ### Exercise Microservice
 Intended to allow users to create and log exercises, with functionality to query exercise entries.

-- POST `api/exercise/new-user`: Creates a new user to log exercises to.
+- POST `api/exercise/new-user`: Creates a new user to log exercises to

 | Parameter | Param Type | Value Type | Description |
 | --- | --- | --- | --- |
 | `username` | Body | String | Username to be added |

-- POST `api/exercise/add`: Parse in form-data body to add an exercise
+- POST `api/exercise/add`: Parse in form-data body to add an exercise to the provided user

 | Parameter | Param Type | Value Type | Description |
 | --- | --- | --- | --- |